One-shot and asymptotic classical capacity in general physical theories

 We have introduced classical information transmission in GPTs, and we have shown the lower and upper bounds of the one-shot classical capacity theorem in any physical theory given by hypothesis testing relative entropy.
 Besides, we have shown that the lower and upper bounds are asymptotically equivalent.
 In other words, we have shown the equivalence between asymptotic classical capacity and asymptotic hypothesis testing relative entropy in any physical theory.

-In classical and quantum theory, the above rates of different information tasks are connected by entropies, but entropies do not possess similar properties of classical and quantum theory in GPTs.
+In classical and quantum theory, the above rates of different information tasks are connected by entropies, but in general, entropies do not possess similar properties to classical and quantum theory in GPTs.
 Our contribution is to clarify the equivalence of two rates of different information tasks without entropies even in any physical theory.

-As Theorem~\ref{theorem:asymptotic}, we have shown the equivalence of two asymptotic rates for each $\epsilon$ without equivalence of standard relative entropy.
-In quantum theory, because of quantum Stein's lemma \cite{hiai1991proper,ogawa2005strong}, we have the following inequality \cite{wang2012one}:

-In other words, there is no $\epsilon$-dependence in quantum theory, and the rates are equal to the standard relative entropy.
-Both of the above problems are still open in GPTs, i.e., (1) Are asymptotic classical capacity and asymptotic hypothesis testing relative entropy independent with $\epsilon$ even in GPTs?
-(2) Are asymptotic classical capacity and asymptotic hypothesis testing relative entropy related to standard relative entropy even in GPTs?
+Note that the asymptotic equivalence of the capacity and hypothesis testing relative entropy given by Theorem~\ref{theorem:asymptotic} depends on $\epsilon$.
+The open problem is then HSW Theorem in GPTs.
+By virtue of Theorem~\ref{theorem:asymptotic}, this problem can be reduced to the following two problems: (1) Are asymptotic classical capacity and asymptotic hypothesis testing relative entropy independent with $\epsilon$ even in GPTs?
+(2) If so, are asymptotic classical capacity and asymptotic hypothesis testing relative entropy related to standard relative entropy even in GPTs?
 The answer to both problems should give an important new operational perspective of entropies and information rates.